 There is a four-week window for advance registration for incoming Penn students in all four schools.
 Make sure you are ready for this and have completed any required consultations with your academic advisor.

 7. Thrive At Penn (TAP) Modules

 In addition to Campus Express, Thrive at Penn (TAP) will help you begin the orientation process during the summer, with an online program that introduces you to academic life, helps you find important resources, and keeps you healthy and happy.
 This will be completed through Canvas.

 8. NSO Website

 Make sure to check back here at the New Student Orientation website for up-to-date information and a detailed calendar of NSO events.
 Please email NSO staff to answer your questions about orientation.

 9. Pre-Orientation Programs

 Penn offers six programs for incoming students in advance of New Student Orientation.
 Each program offers incoming new students opportunities to learn, engage with upperclass student leaders, make lasting friendships within their class, and have FUN!
-If you applied, decision notifications will be released through the application portal on Wednesday, July 6th at 5PM ET.

 10. The First-Year Experience